ericmuckley/data-buddy/README.md

 # Meet your new data buddy

-Utilities for uploading and interacting with data.
+Utilities for interacting with uploaded data.

 ### [Try it out](https://ericmuckley.github.io/data-buddy)